Committee on Clinical Pharmacology and Pharmacogenomics

 Welcome to the Committee on Clinical Pharmacology and Pharmacogenomics

 The Clinical Pharmacology and Pharmacogenomics Training Program is sponsored in part by the National Institutes of Health (NIH) along with the University of Chicago Biological Sciences Division and the University of Chicago Cancer Research Foundation Women’s Board.
-More admission detail can be found here.

 Eligible individuals must have a:

 - MD, MD/PhD, PharmD or PhD degree

 - be a citizen or permanent resident of the United States